Springe direkt zu Inhalt

 (BA Theater Studies)

-Forthcoming est. 2027.
-Arrested Loss: Dance objects and colonial science between Germany and the American West (working title).
+Forthcoming est. 2028.
+Fragments for a Natural History of Dance (working title).
 In progress, estimated completion 2026.

 Book Chapters